 Trametinib may also have activity in NSCLC, although it is not clear that KRAS mutational status is a predictor of efficacy [28-30].
 In a phase II trial, 129 patients with documented KRAS mutant NSCLC were randomly assigned to either trametinib (86 patients) or docetaxel (43 patients) as second-line therapy .
 The objective response rate of 12 percent in both treatment groups; there were no statistically significant differences between KRAS mutant and KRAS wild-type in terms of progression-free survival or overall survival.
 In a second phase II trial, 47 patients with advanced NSCLC were treated with docetaxel plus trametinib and patients were analyzed by KRAS status with response rates of approximately 30 percent regardless of genotype .
 A parallel study treated 42 patients with pemetrexed plus trametinib showed response rates of 17 percent regardless of KRAS status as well .

 ●mTOR inhibition – KRAS mutant NSCLC may also be dependent on downstream mTOR signaling pathways.
-A randomized discontinuation clinical trial evaluating the mTOR inhibitor ridaforolimus in 79 patients with NSCLC demonstrated a response rate of 1 percent, but demonstrated doubling of progression-free survival for patients with stable disease at eight weeks randomized to continue drug versus those randomized to discontinue (4 versus 2 month, HR 0.36, p = 0.013), and also showed a trend toward overall survival improvement (18 versus 5 month, HR 0.46, p = 0.09) .
+A randomized discontinuation clinical trial evaluating the mTOR inhibitor ridaforolimus in 79 patients with NSCLC demonstrated a response rate of 1 percent, but demonstrated doubling of progression-free survival for patients with stable disease at eight weeks randomized to continue drug versus those randomized to discontinue (four versus two months, HR 0.36, p = 0.013), and also showed a trend toward overall survival improvement (18 versus 5 months, HR 0.46, p = 0.09) .

 For patients unable to participate in a clinical trial, the current treatment recommendations for KRAS-mutant NSCLC are identical to those of NSCLC adenocarcinoma of unknown mutation status.
 (See "Systemic therapy for the initial management of advanced non-small cell lung cancer without a driver mutation".)